hongsamL/PhyloDiSH/README.md

 You can access PhyloDiSH at [https://hongsaml.github.io/phylodish/](https://hongsaml.github.io/phylodish/).

-PhyloDiSH is developed in `R` and deployed as a `Shiny` application with `webr` and `shinylive`, ensuring it runs entirely on the client side.
-This guarantees that any files you upload never leave your computer, protecting your privacy.

 ## Features

+PhyloDiSH is developed in `R` and deployed as a `Shiny` application with `webr` and `shinylive` to export it as a static web app.
+This means that the R code used in the app runs locally in your browser, and guarantees that any files you upload to the app never leave your computer, protecting your ownership and privacy.

 Currently, PhyloDiSH implements the downsampling method by monophyletic cluster as described in Hong et al. 2020.
 This method is aimed at reducing the size of phylogenetic trees when performing discrete state phylogeographic analyses.
 For more details on the downsampling method, please refer to the original publication:
 Hong et al. 2020. ([https://doi.org/10.3390/v12020182](https://doi.org/10.3390/v12020182))